Phase 2 Clinical Trial

 Participants were tested on their ability to conduct the identified critical task of inserting the container properly into the retainer as well as a number of noncritical tasks.
 The critical task was evaluated by two study assessments; one was conducted by observing participants’ performance while the second was presented as a knowledge task question.
 Overall, the study showed that all patient-participant pairs successfully completed the critical task of properly inserting the container into the retainer pocket.
 It was concluded that DopaFuse could be used safely and effectively by its intended users during a Phase 2 clinical trial.

 A SynAgile-sponsored proof of concept study tested the hypothesis that continuous administration of a LD/CD dispersion into the mouth would have superior pharmacokinetics and efficacy versus standard therapy with intermittent pills.
-A publication with the results is currently in press with Movement Disorders Journal.

 Objective: To compare pharmacokinetics and efficacy of intermittent versus continuous oral delivery of levodopa/carbidopa (LD/CD) in Parkinson Disease (PD) patients complicated by motor fluctuations.